 Taking a little time to learn about how to avoid Paris pickpockets can potentially save you hours of travel disruption and hanging out at a Paris police station making a pickpocket report – not something most travelers want to do.

 Paris Train and Metro Stations with High Pickpocket Activity

-Just know that Paris pocket pickers love to target tourists while they are passing thru or riding the train or Metro, and it believed that nearly half of Paris’s pickpocket reports are reported occurring on these two systems.
-Know that all Metro lines present high levels of pickpocket activity, especially during summer months.
+Just know that Paris pocket pickers love to target tourists while they are passing thru or riding the train or Metro, and is believed that nearly half of Paris’s pickpocket reports are reported occurring on these two systems.
+Know that all Metro lines present high levels of pickpocket activity, especially during the summer months.
 In regards to timing when pickpockets operate, keep in mind that it can happen at any time, however, many of the thefts occur on the Metro between 4 and 6 pm when it is rush hour.

 Paris pickpockets can be any gender, race, or age but are commonly children under the age of 16 because they are difficult to prosecute.
 Keep out an extra eye for groups of young female teens, as they are probably one of the most prevalent groups that can be easily identified.